lawrennd/referia/README.md

 `editpdf`

-Lists how pdfs to copy and allow the user to edit (for example to make notes on a submitted thesis).
+Lists pdfs to copy and allow the user to edit (for example to make notes on a submitted thesis).

 Subfields are `field` which contains the filename, `sourcedirectory` and `storedirectory`.
 Also provides ability to specify `pages` from the source, so that we have something like